Can You Guess What Green Skin 15 Is Known For?

 Durians are mostly a tone of green.
 But fruitlets can also come in a variety of colours such as white, red, orange… and would you believe it, green.

 Chanee might understandably want to disown this child since the Thais appreciate durians in a different way compared to those in Malaysia and Singapore.
-But durianers of the Malayan peninsula saw beauty in it and has in fact championed it.
+But durianers of the Malayan peninsula saw beauty in it.

 It is more commonly known as just green skin without the 15, and in recent years have also adopted the nickname green dragon (青龙).